Anasazi: A Block Eigensolvers Package

-Anasazi is a powerful, extensible and interoperable C++ framework for the numerical solution of large-scale eigenvalue problems.
+Anasazi is an extensible and interoperable framework for large-scale eigenvalue algorithms.
 The motivation for this framework is to provide a generic interface to a collection of algorithms for solving large-scale eigenvalue problems.
-Anasazi's interoperability results from its understanding of operators and vectors as opaque objects---these objects are accessed only via elementary operations.
-Hence the user has the flexibility to specify the data representation for operators and vectors and may so leverage any existing software investment.
-This mechanism is accomplished via the Anasazi Operator/Vector abstract interface.
-Current interfaces available include Thyra and Epetra.
-As a result, any existing code employing Thyra or Epetra operators and vectors (such as other packages in Trilinos) may also be used in conjunction with Anasazi.
+Anasazi is interoperable because both the matrix and vectors (defining the eigenspace) are considered to be opaque objects---only knowledge of the matrix and vectors via elementary operations is necessary.
+An implementation of Anasazi is accomplished via the use of interfaces.
+Current interfaces available include Epetra and so any libraries that understand Epetra matrices and vectors (such as AztecOO) may also be used in conjunction with Anasazi.

 The following people have contributed to the development of Anasazi:

 Generated on Thu Sep 18 12:41:36 2008 for Anasazi by 220.127.116.11